 Some of the iconic features of the Ellison Building include its curved design, a pair of semi-circular domes, situated at each end of the building, and the upper balconies.
 It also has 16 double-storey units.
 During the colonial period, the governors would sit at the balconies to catch the races held at Race Course Road on the Sundays, where some of the racehorses were owned by Issac Ellison.

-The Ellison family had left Singapore decades ago, and the Ellison Building was sold to the Singapore government in the eighties.
+The Ellison family had left Singapore decades ago, and the Ellison Building was sold to a private developer in the eighties before it was acquired by the Singapore government.
 The building was conserved in 2003, as part of the Mount Sophia Conservation Area.

 In its long history, the Ellison Building has many neighbouring landmarks, ranging from the Singapore Boxing Stadium in the 1920s to the Rex Cinema (1946-present).
 It is one of the two prominent Jewish buildings in the conservation area; the other being the David Elias Building, located at the junction of Selegie Road, Middle Road and Short Street.